TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 It works.

-Now, we can list the available mails for this user:
+We can now list the available emails for this user:

 <br />